 With budget cuts and shortages, many school districts now require teachers to have their color printers in the classroom.
-Uniquely since limits are being placed on the number of copies that can be made in faculty wide-machines.
-Given the amount of printing, a single teacher can do in a given day, finding the best color printer for the job matters.
+Uniquely since limits are being placed on the number of copies made in faculty wide-machines, given the amount of printing a single teacher can do in a given day, finding the best printer for the job matters.

-Epson promises that this can save teachers up to 90 percent with low-cost replacement ink bottles versus traditional ink cartridges.
+Epson promises that this can save teachers up to 90 percent with low-cost replacement ink bottles versus traditional cartridges.
 Not only does this amount to less out-of-pocket cost (you’ve already got plenty of that), but it also means less waste.
 One set of the eco tank replacement bottles is equal to about 80 individual ink cartridges.
-No messy ink-swaps and less cost.
-That’s a win-win.

-Despite being a scanner and copier, as well as a full-color printer, the unit also boasts a space-saving design perfect for classroom desks or file cabinets.
-With integrated front-facing ink tanks and a premium finish, the printer looks good and works exactly as promised.
+Despite being a scanner and copier and a full-color printer, the unit also boasts a space-saving design perfect for classroom desks or file cabinets.
+With integrated front-facing ink tanks and a premium finish, the printer looks good and works as promised.

 Though not quite as ink efficient as the Epson EcoTank, the HP does come with four free months of ink and does qualify for HP Instant Ink.
 It means the printer itself can keep track of just how much ink is left in the unit and then automatically order more when getting low.
 That’s one less thing for you to have to think about.
 Convenient when you’re already dealing with more than a dozen school kids.

-One thing we truly loved about the HP (aside from the size of course) is that the printer is wireless and serves as a fax machine and copier.
+We truly loved the HP (aside from the size, of course) because the printer is wireless and serves as a fax machine and copier.
 It also has a handy touchscreen, which is responsive and easy to use.
 Whether you’ll be using the printer at home or in the classroom, this compact unit should check plenty of boxes.

-Aside from offering vivacious color-rich prints, the Pixma TS9520 is also a capable all-in-one device that can tackle a variety of projects.
-With wide paper format support, it can also print a range of projects up to 11″ x 17″.
+Aside from offering vibrant color-rich prints, the Pixma TS9520 is also a capable all-in-one device that can tackle various projects.
+With broad paper format support, it can also print a range of projects up to 11″ x 17″.
 You can also choose to print even larger designs with total ease.
-It is great for creating classroom banners, posters, or even new project ideas.
-The ability to size different projects from the printer unit is unique and something we were thoroughly impressed by.
+It is excellent for creating classroom banners, posters, or even new project ideas.
+The ability to size different projects from the printer unit is unique and thoroughly impressed by it.

-With an intuitive user interface, complete with a 4.3″ LCD screen, you can easily facilitate one-touch printing without hassle.
-The added scanner/copy function also makes this a great all-in-one printer to tackle a variety of classroom needs.
+With an intuitive, user-friendly interface, complete with a 4.3″ LCD screen, you can easily facilitate one-touch printing without hassle.
+The added scanner/copy function also makes this a superb all-in-one printer to tackle various classroom needs.
 Additionally, you can print from the Canon via wifi, Ethernet, or a standard USB connection.
 It also provides an SD card option should you want to connect the printer with a different external device.

-The Pixma TS9520 is a smart printer that is also compatible with all voice assistant apps, including Alexa or Google.
+The Pixma TS9520 is a smart printer compatible with all voice assistant apps, including Alexa or Google.

 As a teacher, time is everything.
 Between lesson plans and curriculum demands, you’re often stretched pretty thin for time.
 That means you probably don’t want to spend a lengthy amount of time standing around your printer.
 The Brother HL-3270CDW ensures that you won’t have to.
 It is a fast device that can quickly cater to your printing needs with efficiency and ease.
 If you’re someone who prints lengthy packets, worksheets, games, or assignments, this printer will make your life easier.